-The Library offers a Baby and Toddler Time every Monday, 10:30am, and a Preschool Storytime every Friday, 10:30am during the school year.
+The Library offers Preschool Storytime every Friday, 10:30am during the school year.
 Some special events include an annual Dr. Seuss Celebration in March, Summer Reading Program in June and July, and special performers and craft activities throughout the year.

-Featured events for adults include a Writer’s Group, Book Discussion Group, and special author events and speakers.
+Featured events for adults include a Writer’s Group, and special author events and speakers.

 Check out the Library Events calendar for upcoming programs.

-Membership passes available for OMSI, Rice Rock Museum, Hillsboro Aquatic Center, and the Oregon Historical Society Museum and Library.
+Adventure passes available for Rice Rock Museum, Oregon Historical Society Museum, Portland Japanese Garden, and Clatsop County Historical Society Museums (includes: Flavel House Museum, Oregon Film Museum, Uppertown Firefighters Museum and Heritage Museum).
 Stop by or call the Library to reserve a pass.

 View and search historic Vernonia newspapers online, as well as historic newspapers from all across Oregon.
 We are currently adding issues of The Independent and The Vernonia's Voice, with more titles to come.